Phillup Partin: Murder

 Evidence at Partin's trial showed that he picked up Ashbrook as she hitchhiked along U.S. Highway 19 in Florida on July 31, 2002.
-He and Ashbrook spent the day fishing and swimming with Partin's daughter, then 6, before returning to the New Port Richey house where he and his daughter were living.
-Prosecutors think Ashbrook was killed between 9 p.m. and midnight.
+He and Ashbrook spent the day fishing and swimming with Partin's daughter Patrisha, then 6, before returning to the New Port Richey house where he and his daughter were living.
+Prosecutors stated their belief that Ashbrook was killed between 9 p.m. and midnight.
 The next morning, workers found her body in woods off Shady Hills Road.
 She had been strangled, her throat gashed and her neck broken.
-Nine days after the discovery, Partin dropped his daughter off at the home of a foster mother, Jean Prestridge, later known as Jean Edenfield, in Wauchula and left the state.
-His daughter Patrisha's two sisters lived with this foster mother in her Wauchula home.
+Nine days after the discovery, Partin dropped Patrisha off at the home of a foster mother, Jean Prestridge, later known as Jean Edenfield, in Wauchula and left the state.
+Patrisha's two sisters lived with this foster mother in her Wauchula home.
 Jean kept Patrisha for five days but then gave her up to foster care.
 He was a fugitive for more than a year before investigators tracked him to Fayetteville, North Carolina.
 He was arrested there on October 28, 2003.